camel-tooling/camel-debug-adapter/Contributing.md

 - Install [Eclipse LSP4E](https://projects.eclipse.org/projects/technology.lsp4e) in your Eclipse Desktop instance
 - Build the Camel Debug Adapter Jar
 - Launch the Camel application that you want to debug
-- Grab the pid of the Camel Application
 - Create a `Debug Adapter Launcher` configuration
   - Select `launch a Debug Server using the following arguments`
   - In `command` field, set `java`